 - If you RSVP to a meeting or event, follow through with your commitment.

 - Interviews and information sessions typically require business professional attire unless otherwise noted.

-- Give at least 2 business days’ notice before canceling or changing an interview.
-In the event of a “No Show” for an interview, you must meet with a career coach within two business days of the missed interview.
+- Give at least two business days’ notice before canceling or changing an interview.
+In the event of a “no show” for an interview, you must meet with a career coach within two business days of the missed interview.

 Represent yourself and WashU Olin Business School accurately.

 - Keep your profile and résumé up to date with accurate information.

 - Accept offers in good faith.
 An accepted offer is binding and assumes that you are no longer job searching.
 Students are expected to withdraw from all applications and are not permitted to interview with additional firms after accepting an employment offer.
 This is standard professional expectation at all business schools.
 If you renege on an offer, the WCC reserves the right to take appropriate action.